-It is important to read a number of best baby crib reviews before purchasing a crib.
-The most important information to look for is up-to-date guidelines about the crib’s safety and quality of construction.
+It is important to read a number of baby crib reviews before purchasing a crib.
+The most important information to look for is the current guidelines about the crib’s safety and quality of construction.

-Quality and safety often go together because poor construction often leads to safety concerns.
+Quality and safety often go hand-in-hand because poor construction often leads to an unsafe product.

-When reading a review about baby cribs, be sure to look at the crib’s retail history.
+When reading a review about baby cribs also look at the crib’s retail history.

-- Does the crib have a good consumer track record since it was released?
+- Does the crib have a good consumer record (no recalls) since it was released?

-- Has the crib been recalled by the company because of a manufacturing defect or an injury to a baby reported by one or more consumers?
+- Has the crib been sited for manufacturing defects?
+Are there any injuries to babies that have been reported by one or more consumers?

-As you start shopping for a crib, keep in mind that parents are very selective consumers.
+When you start shopping for a crib, remember that most parents are very selective consumers.
 Millennials, in particular, are very computer savvy shoppers.
-They know how to research a purchase online before ever setting foot into a store.
+They know how to thoroughly research a particular product before ever setting foot into a store.